-There were no invasive, non-indigenous arthropods found in or around the DKIST buildings that were potentially threatening to native flora and fauna.
+There were no invasive, non-indigenous arthropods found within the DKIST construction site, lay-down and staging areas that were potentially threatening to native flora and fauna.

 Are mitigation measures implemented that prevent the establishment of invasive species due to DKIST construction activities?